junglewill/Ocular-disease-image-recognition/README.md

    * Normal (N) to Diabetes (D) to Other Diseases
    * Cataract (C) to Other Diseases
    * All the diseases wiothout Normal (N)

+#### Approach:
+1. Merge images and Separated images: predict the diagnose based on both eyes of a patient vs. predict the diagnose based on each single eye
+2. RGB and Grayscale: using the original colored images vs. changing into grayscale images

 #### Model:
-1. Construction: 2 Convolution Layers & Max Pooling using Relu, Sigmoid, and Softmax activation with Gradient Descent optimizer.
+1. Model construction: 2 Convolution Layers & Max Pooling using Relu, Sigmoid, and Softmax activation with Gradient Descent optimizer.
-2. Merge images and Separated images: predict the diagnose based on both eyes of a patient vs. predict the diagnose based on each single eye
-3. RGB and Grayscale: using the original colored images vs. changing into grayscale images

-#### Approach:
+2. VGG19